khanhnguyen15/tracking-recovery-reid/README.md

 ## Online Identity Recovery with Deep Re-Identification

-This repo contains the code for 2022 Spring semeter project on "Tracking Recovery with Re-Identification" at [EPFL VITA lab](https://www.epfl.ch/labs/vita/).
+This repo contains the code for 2022 Spring project on "Tracking Recovery with Re-Identification" done at [EPFL VITA lab](https://www.epfl.ch/labs/vita/).

 For more information, please refers to the project report and slides, which can be found in [docs](./docs).

-This project implemented a framework that aim to improve the tracking performances of [OpenPifPaf](https://vita-epfl.github.io/openpifpaf/dev/intro.html).
-It specifically addressed the problems ID assignments in OpenPifPaf and provide a method to to recovers the ID of an unique identity across frames.
-However, the framework has been extended to generally work with other detection systems.
+This project aims to improve the tracking performances of [OpenPifPaf](https://vita-epfl.github.io/openpifpaf/dev/intro.html).
+It specifically addressed the problems person-ID assignments in OpenPifPaf and provide a method to recovers the ID of an unique identity across frames.
+Additionally, the framework implementation is generalized to work with other detection systems.

 The project is mainly tested on OpenPifPaf.
 Please follow the documentation [here](https://openpifpaf.github.io/intro.html) to learn about the package.